Release equity from your house

 Downsides of Home Reversion Schemes

 A monthly payment lifetime mortgage can reduce your estate value.
-Home reversion schemes may impact the ability to claim entitlements.
-You may need to pay a broker’s fee and you could have higher rates to pay with some schemes.
+Home reversion schemes may impact your ability to claim entitlements.
+You may need to pay a broker’s fee, and with some schemes, you could have higher rates to pay.

 Hodge Lifetime Retirement Mortgages